 Many of us, as we were growing up, unconsciously morphed ourselves into someone our parents wanted us to be.
 This adaptive strategy made us feel safe, it assured that we would survive, it kept us accepted by our parents and caregivers.
 Some of the choices that we made as children served our development and […]Continue Reading...
 No Comments.

-This article is a continuation from the previous newsletter on the topic of “What is Home?”.
-If you haven’t read the first part, you can find it here.
 I’ve been reflecting on some of the elements that fell into place and became my companions in the search for my true home.
-The following five “states […]Continue Reading...
+The following five “states of being” felt like anchor, something I could come back to again and again: 1.
+Being in supportive and nourishing relationships with friends and family For […]Continue Reading...
 No Comments.

 For me a sense of home evokes feelings of being loved and accepted for who I am; feeling safe within myself and inside of my relationships.
 Being held when I need to be.
 Feeling comfortable in my own skin.
 Also, a tapestry of experiences emerge, such as: sensing the soothing and pleasant taste of hot […]Continue Reading...
 No Comments.